omarito47/todo_app/README.md

 ## Getting Started

 This project is a simple todo app that allows users to manage their tasks.
 It utilizes local storage with the sqflite package to store and retrieve todo items.
-Additionally, it implements a concept of switchable theme modes, allowing users to switch between dark and light themes.
+Additionally, it implements a concept of switchable theme modes, allowing users to switch between dark and light themes,also alloiw user to switch the way of displaying their todo into two mode List or Gridview.

 Features
 The todo app provides the following features: